nosyn/blog.nosyn.dev/src/content/blog/template.md

 ---
-title: My template article
+title: The title of the post
 author: Son Nguyen
-pubDatetime: 2022-06-06T04:06:31Z
+pubDatetime: 2022-09-21T05:17:19Z
-postSlug: my-recent-2
+postSlug: the-title-of-the-post
-featured: false
+featured: true
 draft: true
 tags:
+  - some
-  - TypeScript
+  - example
-  - Astro
+  - tags
-description:
-  Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Praesent elementum facilisis leo vel fringilla est
+ogImage: ""
+description: This is the example description of the example post.
 ---

 # Markdown Cheatsheet<a name="TOP"></a>